blakeblackshear/frigate/README.md

   # Lower values result in less CPU, but small changes may not register as motion.
   frame_height: 180

-# Optional: Global detecttion settings.
+# Optional: Global detection settings.
 These may also be defined at the camera level.
 # ADVANCED: Most users will not need to set these values in their config
 detect:
   # Optional: Number of frames without a detection before frigate considers an object to be gone. (default: double the frame rate)